High Spirits all Round

-We have a comprehensive list of Malt Whiskies from around Scotland including two local distilleries, Auchentoshan and Glengoyne.
-Our beers are supplied by local breweries and we stock a wide range of spirits and liqueurs.
+We have a fascinating wine list, supplied by Inverarity Morton.
+We also keep a comprehensive selection of Malt Whiskies from around Scotland including our two local distilleries, Auchentoshan and Glengoyne.
+Our beers are supplied by local breweries and we stock a wide range of spirits and liqueurs, including a wide range of Scottish gin.

 The Lowlands region lies south of an imaginary line drawn from the Clyde estuary to the Tay estuary.
 It can claim only three working distilleries.
 Whiskies from the Lowlands tend to be soft and light in character.
 They often display very malty, grassy characteristics and subtle delicate aromas